dominik686/dominik686/README.md

 ### Hi 👋
 My name is Dominik.
-I am a BSc Computer Science graduate from the University of Hull in England, and a Postgraduate Diploma in Advanced Software Technology from Swansea University in Wales.
+I have a BSc Computer Science graduate from the University of Hull in England, and a Postgraduate Diploma in Advanced Software Technology from Swansea University in Wales.
 I am a Software Development Engineer at J.D.
 Power, and this repo contains all of my mobile app development projects that I did for fun while at university.
 They are not directly related to the professional work I am doing now.
 ## Skills